Whipple Junction in Fayette County, West Virginia — The American South (Appalachia)

 — Coal Heritage Trail — National Coal Heritage Area Interpretive Site —

 Location.
-37° 57.506′ N, 81° 9.945′ W. Marker is in Whipple Junction, West Virginia, in Fayette County.
-Marker is at the intersection of Okey L Patterson Road (West Virginia Route 612) and Scarbro Road (Route 1/5), on the right when traveling east on Okey L Patterson Road.
+37° 57.507′ N, 81° 9.947′ W. Marker is in Whipple Junction, West Virginia, in Fayette County.
+Marker is at the intersection of Okey L Patterson Road (West Virginia Route 612) and Scarbro Road (Local Route 1/5), on the right when traveling east on Okey L Patterson Road.
+It is across from the Whipple Company Store and Museum.
 Touch for map.
-Marker is in this post office area: Scarbro WV 25917, United States of America.
+Marker is at or near this postal address: 7485 Okey L Patteson Rd, Scarbro WV 25917, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other Disaster Underground (here, next to this marker); Community Life in a Coal Camp (here, next to this marker); Labor Strikes and Conflicts (here, next to this marker); The White Oak Valley (a few steps from this marker); Oakwood Mine Complex (approx. 1.4 miles away); Oak Hill Railroad Depot (approx. 1.6 miles away); Glen Jean Athletic Club (approx. 2.2 miles away); DuBois High School (approx. 4.2 miles away).
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
+Disaster Underground (here, next to this marker); Community Life in a Coal Camp (here, next to this marker); The Coal Barons (here, next to this marker); The White Oak Valley (here, next to this marker); Oakwood Mine Complex (approx. 1.4 miles away); Oak Hill Railroad Depot (approx. 1.6 miles away); Glen Jean Athletic Club (approx. 2.2 miles away); DuBois High School (approx. 4.2 miles away).
 Touch for a list and map of all markers in Whipple Junction.

 Categories. • Industry & Commerce • Labor Unions • Natural Resources •

 More.
-Search the internet for The Coal Barons.
+Search the internet for Labor Strikes and Conflicts.